-NOTE: This page describes a typical program for our annual in-person workshop each July.
-The program for 2024 may differ slightly.
+NOTE: This page describes a typical program for our annual in-person summer workshop.
+The program for the current year may differ.

 For information on our online programs including the Open Hearth Winter Workshop, please see the web page for that specific program.